-In the CREATE Program, teacher candidates take their courses in a classroom at a local early childhood center or elementary school.
+In the Early Childhood Education Program, teacher candidates take their courses in classrooms at local early childhood centers and elementary schools.
 Being surrounded by children, families and the school community supports the learning taking place in courses and contributes to the sense of belonging to an early childhood community.
-In addition, the CREATE Program is cohort based; the same group of teacher candidates are together for the four or five semesters.
-Teacher candidates develop the skills needed to work with their colleagues as professionals.
+In addition, the Early Childhood Education Program is cohorted; the same group of teacher candidates are together for the entirety of their time in the program.
+This supports teacher candidates as they work to develop the skills needed to work with their colleagues as professionals.